 Let me be clear: These are not “the best” restaurants in Italy.
 They’re not the food critics’ favorites, or on the Michelin guide (except for one).
 This is the list of restaurant that I’ve been sharing with friends for years, when they email me on their way to Italy.

-These are my personal favorites.
-And I really doubt you’d find these restaurants in a magazine article, because they’re really just so random.
+I really doubt you’d find these restaurants in a magazine article, because they’re really just so random.
 This isn’t a “Top 10 in Every City” kind of list.
 For starters, right now I only have one restaurant in Rome on this list (and one French bakery).
 That’s not because it’s the only place I’ve eaten good food in that spectacular food city – it’s because it’s the only restaurant in Rome that’s really special to me.

 Almost all of these Italian restaurants are independent and often family-run businesses.

 Many are fixtures in their communities, and they support local farmers and artisan producers of everything from cheeses and pasta, to truffles and nuts, to pastries and liquors.
 This is the good stuff.

 Some of these are pretty far off the beaten path for tourists in Italy.